We compare quotes from all the leading insurers

 Inpatient, day-patient, and outpatient care coverage

-• Inpatient care treatment that requires an overnight stay in a hospital, typically for more intensive procedures or recovery.
+• Inpatient care refers to treatment that requires an overnight stay in a hospital, typically for more intensive procedures or recovery.

-• Outpatient care medical services provided without requiring an overnight stay, often in clinics or outpatient departments.
+• Outpatient care refers to medical services provided without requiring an overnight stay, often in clinics or outpatient departments.

 It's important to note that all three types of care can potentially be covered by a group health insurance plan, offering flexibility and comprehensive coverage for employees.